 Editor's note: This key issue corresponds to Work Task #8 in SP-211638.
 This sub-clause can be further improved based on contributions.

 This key issue investigates the potential need and solutions to avoid the UE to switch the EC traffic away from the EC PDU Session and 5GS altogether, due to conflicting connectivity preferences in the device (e.g. via means outside of 3GPP connectivity, e.g. non-integrated Wifi).

+In particular, this key issue will address:

+- how to determine what traffic is using the 5G System to access edge computing resources, and specifically in what granularity the traffic can be identified (e.g. Flow and/or PDU Session);

+- what actions might be taken when some application traffic is currently using the 5G System to access edge computing resources and a non-3GPP connectivity becomes available.

+NOTE: User preference needs to be considered during study phase when defining solutions.

 5.6.2 Scenarios